A non-auto-ID sensor must be manually identified, regardless of the data collection program in use.

 After you calibrate a sensor, you may choose to write down the calibration equation (slope and Y-intercept).
 Then, if you wish to use that calibration equation for the sensor in a future experiment, you can manually enter the slope and Y-intercept instead of conducting a new calibration.

-If you have calibrated a sensor in Logger Pro or on LabQuest, you can also save the calibration equation by saving the experiment file.
+If you have calibrated a sensor in Logger Pro or LabQuest App, you can also save the calibration equation by saving the experiment file.
 You can use the saved file later to conduct experiments with the sensor and the calibration equation will be used as well.

 Logger Pro 3 Instructions